ichthyop/ichthyop/readme.txt

 * Random generator number in the horizontal dispersion process was always initialised with the same seed.
 Set a unique seed for every run.

 New features:
+* New plugin for NOVELTIS data (from local NetCDF files)
 * New plugin for Mercator2D data (from local NetCDF files)
 * New plugin for OSCAR data (from local NetCDF files and from OpenDAP)
 * Vertical migration: user can define depth at day and depth at night as functions of age, provided in CSV files.